 6.2.
 Institutional Mandate - data sharing

-The NSI usually receive request from UN Conference on Trade and Development (UNCTAD) and OECD to provide some ICT-indicators in the previous years.
+The NSI usually receives request from UN Conference on Trade and Development (UNCTAD) and OECD to provide some ICT-indicators.
 The requested data are in accordance with the core list of ICT indicators composed by OECD and proposed by the Partnership on Measuring ICT for Development and endorsed by the United Nations Statistical Commission.
-We expect and intend to continue sharing data with OECD and UNCTAD.
+The NSI is expected and intended to share data continually with OECD and UNCTAD.

 7.1.
 Confidentiality - policy